 - 1. Observe and record bacterial colony phenotypes and abundance data for the colony plates you previously prepared (see the handout: Bean Beetle Microbiome Culturing Protocol). - 2.
-Pick a bacterial colony from one of your agar plates and prepare a stab culture. - 3.
-Prepare a PCR reaction on the same bacterial colony that you used for your stab culture.
+Pick a bacterial colony from one of your agar plates and prepare a PCR reaction.